Business

 Clayton Christensen died last week, and we should care.
 He was the Harvard Business School professor who wrote The Innovator’s Dilemma and changed the world, certainly the part we inhabit in CRM.
 He was only 67.

 Christensen did more than anyone to plant the idea of disruptive innovation in the minds of people in the tech industry.
-Before Christensen we all knew that new companies could overtake entrenched and bigger rivals, but we were happy to write off the change of fortune to bad luck or the murky vicissitudes of the market.
-Not Clayton Christensen though.
+Before Christensen, we all knew that new companies could overtake entrenched and bigger rivals, but we were happy to write off the change of fortune as bad luck or the murky vicissitudes of the market.
+Not Clayton Christensen, though.

 Understanding Disruption

-Salesforce had lots of competition in those days, but it seemed to me that among all of them, Salesforce was the only company that really understood it wasn’t simply selling CRM through a new delivery mechanism.
+Salesforce had lots of competition in those days, but it seemed to me that Salesforce was the only company that really understood it wasn’t simply selling CRM through a new delivery mechanism.
 It was selling both the delivery system and some radical front-office technology that did things others only guessed about.

 Salesforce did not disappoint, and it went forward to disrupt CRM and then the entire software industry, as we all discovered.
 Cloud computing-based CRM had plenty of economic attributes to justify it too.
 It was less expensive to buy and easier to get up and keep running.
 That’s still true today, and it’s hard to find a vendor still wedded to the old client-server paradigm — not just in CRM but throughout enterprise software.

-Cloud computing was superior as a disruptor because it was more affordable, and that made it more consumable.
-It became the thing every business could afford, and with it small, emerging businesses could compete more equally against entrenched competitors.
+Cloud computing was superior as a disruptor because it was more affordable, which made it more consumable.
+It became something every business could afford, and with it, small, emerging businesses could compete more equally against entrenched competitors.

 Suddenly a company’s supply chain, financing, and product differentiators that may have taken years and even decades to build, mattered less than how well a business could reach out to its customers.